 Remove the semolina pan from the heat and carefully add the hot syrup to the semolina mixture.
 The semolina is going to sizzle, bubble, and spatter, so be careful not to burn yourself.

 Cover the pot tightly and set aside to cool for 10 to 15 minutes.

 Spoon the mixture into a pudding mold or individual ramekins.
 Allow the pudding to cool to room temperature before serving.

-To serve, sprinkle with cinnamon and more chopped nuts if desired.
-Enjoy.
+To serve, sprinkle with cinnamon and more chopped walnuts, if desired.